patricia-ternes/LMS_annotations_extractor/README.md

 ## Instructions: Jupyter Notebook

+*NOTE: The Jupyter Notebook version of the `Extractor Tool` is deprecated.*

 1. Run the `extractor-notebook` on Google Colab by clicking this button [![Open in Colab][colab-badge]][extractor-notebook]
    - Note: you will need a Google account
 2. Fill the talker/session values in the first code box (these values are used to properly name the output files):